New York during the day

 American Museum of Natural History

-Image of One of the most enchanting museums in the entire country, the American Museum of Natural History is filled with exhibits, artifacts, and natural objects.
+One of the most enchanting museums in the entire country, the American Museum of Natural History is filled with exhibits, artifacts, and natural objects.
 Some of their most popular exhibits include their famous collection of dinosaur fossils, brilliant gems, and vivid animal dioramas.
 Visitors especially love the exhibits in the Milstein Hall of Ocean Life.
 Be sure to also check out the Museum store for some souvenirs that will prove you did more than party.
-Getting In: American Museum of Natural History tickets are included with the New York City Explorer Pass®.

 9/11 Memorial and Museum

-Image of City, Metropolis, Urban, Office Building, Condo, Housing, High Rise, Pool, Water, Nature, Outdoors, Pond, Hot Tub, Sink, To truly appreciate the history of this iconic global city, you’ll want to spend a little time honoring its past.
+To truly appreciate this iconic global city, you’ll want to spend a little time honoring its past.
 A visit to the 9/11 Memorial and Museum is a somber but informative experience that allows you to explore archives, photographs, multimedia displays, and more.
-Don’t forget to scope out the exterior, with twin reflecting pools that contain the largest manmade waterfalls on the entire continent.
-Getting In: 9/11 Memorial and Museum tickets are included with the New York City Explorer Pass®.
+Don’t forget to scope out the exterior, with twin reflecting pools that contain the largest manmade waterfalls on the entire continent, inscribed with the names of those who perished that fateful day.

 The Met

-Image of Indoors, Museum, Person, Handbag, Art lovers from around the globe flock to NYC to explore the impeccable collections of the Met.
+Art lovers from around the globe flock to NYC to explore the impeccable collections of the Metropolitan Museum of Art.
 The seemingly endless galleries feature a wide variety of art objects, from Ancient Egypt to Modern and Contemporary Art.
 They’ve even got exhibits on Arms & Armor, Asian Art, and Musical Instruments.
 You can easily spend an entire day roaming these halls.
-Getting In: The Met tickets are included with the New York City Explorer Pass®.

-NYC Shopping
+NYC shopping

-Image of City, Road, Street, Urban, Neighborhood, Metropolis, Bag, Handbag, Adult, Female, Person, Woman, Shoe, Car, Vehicle, Bicycle, Light, Traffic Light, If you love a good afternoon spent shopping – whether or not an exchange of money and goods actually occurs – you’ll love roaming through the shops of New York City.
+If you love a good afternoon spent shopping – whether or not an exchange of money and goods actually occurs – you’ll love roaming through the shops of New York City.
 Still the shopping capital of the U.S. in the age of online retail, NYC has a store to sell you just about anything you can think of.
-Visitors love to explore the pricier stores along Wall Street and across Lower Manhattan generally, as well as the more affordable options in SoHo and Union Square.
-The Macy’s in Herald Square and the Bloomies in Midtown are also popular spots.
-Getting In: New York City Explorer Pass® holders receive an extra discount at Bloomingdales and Macy’s.

 Continue reading